MisterRaju/Project1/README.md

 If you have any questions, suggestions, or just want to say hi, feel free to reach out:

-- Email: youremail@example.com
+- Email: rajughimirefromnepal@gmail.com
-- Twitter: @yourtwitterhandle
-- LinkedIn: Your Name
+- LinkedIn: Raju Ghimire

 ## 🎉 Acknowledgements

 A big thank you to everyone who has contributed to making this project a reality.
 Your support and feedback are greatly appreciated!

-Made with ❤️ by Your Name
+Made with ❤️ Raju